 The World Economic Forum report, WEF: The pandemic is speeding up automation and 85 million jobs are on the line - CNN identifies core job market requirements for skills in artificial intelligence, blockchain, and coding languages.

 “Game making and app development skills are crossing over.
 Film and TV can bring financing and distribution models (such as co-production partnerships) to the mix,” says Becky Gregory-Clarke, Head of Immersive at StoryFutures Academy.
 “Be sure to spend enough time scoping the advantages and disadvantages of working on immersive projects with teams from different creative industry backgrounds - they don’t all talk the same language!”

-She is co-producing a forthcoming XR project from Academy Award and BAFTA-winning Asif Kapadia.
+She is co-producing an XR project from Academy Award and BAFTA-winning Asif Kapadia.
 The director of docs like Amy is adapting graphic novel, Laika, into animated VR with animation studio Passion Pictures.

 Kapadia, says “VR works best when it is rooted in something real and my ambition is for viewers to believe they are really there with Laika, on Earth, during training and finally in space.
 I hope this film encourages a wider audience, young and old, to experience a new form of cinema and technology.”

 Read more about the Metaverse: Down at the Metaverse Mall

 Read more about virtual sets: Virtual production: Ten years of growth achieved in one?